tomer-ben-david-archive/tomer-ben-david-archive.github.io/_posts/2014-05-23-partially-applied-functions-fully-understandable-example.md

 Well here we first defined a method named *getOrDefault* which is aware of both external and default properties, so far so good, I mean, we are talking here about *File*, *FileInputStream*, *Properties*, *def*, all is clear and nice and dandy isn't it???

 **AND HERE COMES THE TWIST IN THE STORY!!
-THERE IS AN UNDERSTORE!**
+THERE IS AN UNDERSCORE!**

 *The story of a method called only with some of its arguments*